 Hello, and welcome to my Web page.
 I hope that we can get to know one another when you bring your children in to see me.
 I always try to make myself accessible to you.
 You can contact me by emailing or phoning my office.
 I will answer your questions in the shortest amount of time possible.
 Maintaining and actively supporting diversity is my passion.
 I have numerous LGBT families raising children whom I regularly see and care for.
 We all have a right to thrive!

 I was born in Taipei, Taiwan, and immigrated to the United States when I was in first grade.
 I lived in San Marino, moved away for medical school and my internship, and then returned to California to complete my residency at UC Irvine.
 I became a doctor because of my sister, who is an ophthalmologist at National Taiwan University.
-She had always inspired me because of her work ethics and love for her patients, and I discovered that I too possess these qualities.
+She had always inspired me because of her work ethic and love for her patients, and I discovered that I too possess these qualities.
 Children have always been dear to me, as they are the love in our lives.
 They are the reason why I've chosen pediatrics as my specialty.